Kemael/Multispectral-Sorting-Tool/README.md

 ## Python

-- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file.
+- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file with PIP.
 - Execute [main.py]() in the same directory where the target images are stored.